NodeSecure/scanner/workspaces/scanner/docs/extractors.md

 > [!NOTE]
-> generic `T` is defined as extending from `ProbeExtractor<any>[]`
+> generic `T` is defined as extending from `ProbeExtractor<any>[]` The `Payload` class extends Node.js `EventEmitter`, allowing you to listen for extraction events and implement custom behavior during the extraction process.

 ### constructor(data: Scanner.Payload | Scanner.Payload[ "dependencies" ], probes: [ ...T ])